Ezzo0/CS_Notes/Computer_Science/OOP/0x02-Basic_Concepts.md

 }

 ```
+***
 6. **Constructors**:
 	- **Constructors**: Constructors are special methods used to initialize objects.
 A non-argument constructor doesn't take any parameters and is used to create objects with default initializations.
 A parameterized constructor takes parameters to initialize object state with specific values.
-	    - **Non-argument Constructor**:
+		- **<span style="color:#92d050">Default Constructor:</span>**
+			- In Java, a default constructor is a constructor that is automatically provided by the compiler if no constructor is explicitly defined in a class.
+It initializes objects with default values, such as zero for numeric types and null for reference types.
+		-<span style="color:#92d050"> **Non-argument Constructor**:</span>
 			- Definition: A constructor that doesn't take any arguments.
 			- Example: Creating a non-argument constructor for the `Car` class.
 			- Note: It must be the same name of the class `Car` with no datatype

 	   ```java
 		public class Car {